The IRS allows you to claim a tax deduction for many of the expenses you incur to diagnose, monitor and treat diabetes.

 Your total deduction for medical expenses, including all costs that relate to diabetes, are only deductible to the extent the total exceeds 7.5 percent of your Adjusted Gross Income (AGI) for 2017 and 2018.
-Your AGI is not the same as your taxable income; rather it is your total income less specific types of deductions such as student-loan interest and IRA contributions that are separately listed on the first page of your tax return.
+Your AGI is not the same as your taxable income; rather it is your total income less specific types of deductions such as deductible student-loan interest and IRA contributions that are separately listed on the first page of your tax return.

 To illustrate, suppose your AGI is $30,000.
 Multiplying this by 7.5 percent gives you $2,250.
-This means that when you total up all of the medical bills you pay during the year, only the portion that is more than $2,250 can be claimed as a deduction.
+This means that when you total up all of the medical bills you pay during the year, only the portion that is more than $2,250 can be claimed as an itemized deduction.
 For example, if your total medical expenses for diabetes and other health-related issues cost $3,800, you can claim a $1,550 deduction.

 Beginning Jan.
 1, 2019, all taxpayers may deduct only the amount of the total unreimbursed allowable medical care expenses for the year that exceeds 10% of their adjusted gross income.

 Diabetes expenses you can include

 There are a wide range of expenses that you can include in your medical deduction including the purchase price of blood sugar monitoring kits, test strips, insulin and other medications prescribed by your doctor to treat your diabetes.
 Other deductible medical expenses include your payments for hospital and doctor visits, prescription drugs (but not over-the-counter products), weight-loss programs and most other treatments your doctor recommends.
 You can even include the expense for each mile you drive to and from the doctor.